GOMX-3 (GomSpace Express-3)

 Figure 10 shows a three-week period (May to June 2016) of uninterrupted ram pointing.
 The onboard ADCS filters the onboard sensors to determine the perceived angular offset from the local ram vector.
 The mean perceived error is just 0.69º over this period.

-NanoCom SDR: On-orbit tests began by simply powering the device on and monitoring its behavior.
+On-orbit tests began by simply powering the device on and monitoring its behaviour.
 As shown in Figure 12, the highly capable SDR maintains temperatures within operational bounds, even over long time spans.
 Next, the spectrum monitoring capabilities proceeded to monitor the UHF environment during GOMX-3 transmissions.
-With this sanity check complete, the system was used to record the spectrum in L-band while tracking specific geostationary satellites.
-The patch antenna used by the GOMX-3 SDR is centered at 1592 MHz with a VSWR (Voltage Standing Wave Ratio) ≤3 bandwidth of 175 MHz.
+With this sanity check complete, the system was used to record the spectrum in the L-band while tracking specific geostationary satellites.
+The patch antenna used by the GOMX-3 SDR is centred at 1592 MHz with a VSWR (Voltage Standing Wave Ratio) ≤3 the bandwidth of 175 MHz.

-Mission Success: Over eight months after the deployment from the ISS, GOMX-3 is still fully operational and has fulfilled all its mission requirements.
+Over eight months after the deployment from the ISS, GOMX-3 is still fully operational and has fulfilled all its mission requirements.
 It has been a complete mission success.
 In fact, the operations of the satellite have been consistent enough to allow for the development of an automated experiment scheduling tool.
-This tool maximizes the utility of the payloads while maintaining the battery charge-level above a critical threshold. - The satellite now continues operations in its extended mission.
+This tool maximizes the utility of the payloads while maintaining the battery charge level above a critical threshold. - The satellite now continues operations in its extended mission.

 • April 7, 2016: GomX-3's distinctive helical antenna has detected millions of signals from aircraft, building a detailed map of global aviation traffic.
 These signals are regularly broadcast from aircraft, giving flight information such as speed, position and altitude.
 All aircraft entering European airspace are envisaged to provide such automatic surveillance in the coming years.
 Built for ESA by GomSpace in Denmark, the GomX-3 CubeSat was ejected from the International Space Station on 5 October 2015, along with a Danish student satellite.
 16)